CouchCMS/Documentation/src/contents/tutorials/portfolio-site/blog.md

 Now to display this folder in the blog entry -<br/>
 As you know, Couch provides information about the page being accessed by setting up variables. *k\_page\_foldertitle* is the variable that contains the title of the folder a cloned page resides in (remains blank if the page does not reside in any folder) \[see [Variables available in Views](../../../../concepts/variables-in-views.html)\].

-<p class="success">Once again, when in any doubt about which variables are available for use, place _&lt;cms:dump /&gt;_ or *&lt;cms:dump\_all /&gt;* temporarily within the template.
-On accessing a page, these tags will spill out all the variables (along with their values) that are available.</p>
+Once again, when in any doubt about which variables are available for use, place _&lt;cms:dump /&gt;_ or *&lt;cms:dump\_all /&gt;* temporarily within the template.
+On accessing a page, these tags will spill out all the variables (along with their values) that are available. {.success}

 Find the place where the template displays the name of the categories -